On Primes of Ordinary and Hodge-Witt Reduction: Primes of ordinary reductions

-Ogus' method can in fact be axiomatized to give positive density results whenever certain cohomological conditions are satisfied.
+This method can be axiomatized to give positive density results whenever certain cohomological conditions are satisfied.
 We present this formulation for the sake of completeness.

 \begin{proposition}[Joshi-Rajan] Let $X$ be a smooth projective variety over a number field $K$.
-Assume the following conditions are satisfied: \begin{enumerate} \item $\dim H^2(X,\O_X)=1$, \item The action of the crystalline Frobenius of the reduction $X_\wp$ of $X$ at a prime $\wp$ is semi-simple for all but finite number of primes $\wp$ of $K$. \end{enumerate} Then the galois representation $H^2_{et}(X,\Q_\ell)$ is ordinary at a set of primes of positive density in $K$ and the $F$-crystal $H^2_{cris}(X_\wp/W)$ is ordinary for these primes.
-In other words, the motive $H^2(X)$ has ordinary reduction for a positive density of primes of $K$. \end{proposition}
+Suppose $M$ is a polarized motive with \'etale realization $H_{\acute{e}t}(M,\Q_\ell)$ given by $H^i_{\acute{e}t}(X,\Q_\ell)$ for some $i>0$ (and any prime $\ell$).
+Suppose $M$ is of K3 type.
+This means that the following conditions are satisfied: \benumlab \item the Hodge structure $H_{dR}(M)$ is of K3 type, in particular, the Hodge number $h^{0,2}(M)=1$, \item The action of the crystalline Frobenius on the crystalline realization $H_{cris}(M_\wp)$ of $M$ at the prime $\wp$ is semi-simple for all but finite number of primes $\wp$ of $K$. \eenum Then the representation $H_{\acute{e}t}(M,\Q_\ell)$ is ordinary at a set of primes of positive density in $K$ and the $F$-crystal $H_{cris}(M_\wp)$ (given by the crystalline realization of $M$) is ordinary for these primes.
+In other words, the motive $M$ has ordinary reduction for a positive density of primes of $K$. \end{proposition} \brem This may be applied to varieties of K3 type where {\bf(1,2)} are available.
+For example, this is the case for cubic fourfold $X\subset \P^5$ over a number field $K$.
+In this situation \cite{rapoport72} establishes {\bf(1)} and semi-simplicity of the action of Frobenius on $H_{\acute{e}t}(M,\Q_\ell)$ and using this, we can establish {\bf(2)} along the lines of \cite{deligne1981} (also see \cite{levin2001}).
+In particular, any smooth,projective cubic fourfold over a number field has good ordinary reduction at a positive density of primes of $K$. \erem